||Basic Salary||Annual Payment

 (d) A duty undertaken for the purpose of or in connection with the discharge of the functions of an executive where the Authority is operating executive arrangements within the meaning of Part II of the 2000 Act;

 (e) A duty undertaken in pursuance of a standing order which requires a Member or Members to be present when tender documents are opened;

 (f) A duty undertaken in connection with the discharge of any function of the Authority which empowers or requires the Authority to inspect or authorise the inspection of premises;

 (g) Attendance at any training or developmental event approved by the Authority or its executive or board;

 (h) Any other duty approved by the Authority, or any other duty of a class so approved, undertaken for the purpose of, or in connection with, the discharge of the functions of the Authority or of any of its Committees.

-NB: The determination of whether a duty is an "approved duty" is delegated to the Acting Head of Paid Service.
+nb.
+The determination of whether a duty is an “approved duty” is delegated to the Chief Executive or Director of Finance.

 Reimbursement of such payments, up to a maximum of £403 per month, will be paid subject to costs being incurred and receipts provided to support such claims.

 Members are entitled under the provisions of the Family Absence for Members of Local Authorities (Wales) Regulations 2013 to a period of family absence, during which if they satisfy the prescribed conditions they are entitled to be absent from Authority meetings.
 When taking family absence, Members are entitled to retain a basic salary irrespective of their attendance record immediately preceding the commencement of the family absence.
 Should a senior salary holder be eligible for family absence they will be able to continue to receive their senior salary for the duration of the absence.